 A holiday home you intend to use or lend to a friend

-Owning a holiday home you intend to use for private purposes (even one weekend a year) breaches the sole purpose test and in-house asset rule as you are now getting a current benefit from the asset and leasing an asset to a member or associate of the fund.
+Owning a holiday home you intend to use for private purposes, even just for one weekend every year, breaches the sole purpose test and in-house asset rule as you are now getting a current benefit from the asset and leasing an asset to a member or associate of the fund.

-Although technically your SMSF can invest in all types of property including property located overseas, getting funding to do it is virtually impossible.
-According to Morgan, you’ll be hard pressed to find Australian lenders who will finance an overseas investment or an overseas lender with the skills to navigate the complexities of Australian SMSFs.
+While your SMSF can technically invest in all types of property including property located overseas, getting funding to do it is virtually impossible.
+You will be hard-pressed to find Australian lenders who will finance an overseas investment or an overseas lender with the skills to navigate the complexities of Australian SMSFs.

-Tax on SMSF earnings is capped at the same rate as other types of super fund (15%).
+Tax on SMSF earnings is capped at the same rate as other types of super fund at 15%.
 This means the maximum tax payable on the property’s income is 15%.
 Any expenses such as interest, council rates, insurance and maintenance can be claimed as tax deductions by the SMSF.